moniika21/logrotate-template/README.md

 This is my logrotate approach on my server:

-- logrotate of all log files -> Monday
+- logrotate of all log files -> Saturday

 It must keep one month of archived logs for each service